 The Superintendent of Schools will make the determination if schools should be closed.
-In the event it is determined schools need to be closed, students and parents will be notified on TV channel 10 (KWTX) and radio station 95.7 FM or 1230 AM (KWTX).
+In the event it is determined schools need to be closed, students and parents will be notified via automated phone call, on TV channel 10 (KWTX) and radio station 95.7 FM or 1230 AM (KWTX).
+Information will also be posted to the District's Social Media Accounts and Webpage.